Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-Another good alternative is to use a semi-permanent brand like Manic Panic that offers a lot of different ready-made pastel shades.
+Another good alternative is to use a semi-permanent brand like Manic Panic, which offers a lot of different ready-made pastel shades.
 Any already-light semi-permanent color can be turned into a pastel dye with a little experimentation though by diluting with conditioner, but this requires playing around with the mix yourself.

 This is more difficult but can also be more rewarding as it does give the greatest possible range of colors since you can mix anything you want.

 You'll need the same tools to start, consisting of a tinting bowl, brush, comb, and gloves.
-There are some differences in application depending on what kind of dye you prefer to use however.
+However, there are some differences in application depending on what kind of dye you prefer to use.

 This is possible because the dye doesn't develop—rather, it stains the hair.
-There is only so much staining that can occur to any one section so if you're slow or messy with the application just massage it through thoroughly and leave it longer so that the areas covered last have enough time to still reach the same shade.
+There is only so much staining that can occur to a single section, so if you're slow or messy with the application, just massage it through thoroughly and leave it longer so that the areas covered last have enough time to still reach the same shade.

-You can apply this type of dye in whatever way is easiest to you and the only way you can really mess it up is by missing spots outright and not bothering to spread it through by massage after.
+You can apply this type of dye in whatever way is easiest for you, and the only way you can really mess it up is by missing spots outright and not bothering to spread it through by massage after.
 It's literally that easy to use.

 Apply the dye, massage it through your hair evenly, and leave it to sit for at least 20 minutes, although longer is better.
 You can then rinse it out and enjoy your new pastel hair.